onflow/kitty-items/README.md

 ![kitty-items-overview](https://user-images.githubusercontent.com/901466/106943245-0eac2b00-66da-11eb-960e-a1db5b1d028d.png)<!-- .element width="100%" -->

-# Welcome to the Kitty Items demo application!
+# Welcome to the Kitty Items Demo Application

 ### This app was created to help you learn how to build on Flow